-Winemaking is a personal step for each winemaker.
-It is a moment of encounter between the work of man, the memory of a climate year and local information.
-As a result, I am not very involved in my wines, I estimate that 80% of the work is already done on the plot.
+Vinification is a personal step for each winegrower.
+It is a moment of meeting between the work of man, the memory of a climatic year and the land information.
+Therefore, I do not intervene much in the wine making process.
+I believe that 80% of the work is already done in the vineyard.
 I only accompany, understand and educate my wines, without ever directing them towards a goal or an ideal.
-The less intervention the wine undergoes, the more it will be able to transmit the most accurate “terroir information” possible.
+The less intervention the wine undergoes, the more it will be able to transmit the most accurate “land information” possible.

-At harvest, our grapes are pressed plot by plot.
-We are looking for an optimal maturity of the grapes, tasting the berries, juices and pips are essential steps to judge this maturity.
-After a light settling and without sulfiting, the musts are quickly put into barrels to let the indigenous yeasts begin slowly and naturally the fermentation in barrels.
+At harvest time, our grapes are pressed parcel by parcel.
+We look for their optimal maturity, tasting the berries, the juice and the pips are essential steps to judge this maturity.
+After a light settling and without sulfiting, the must is quickly poured into barrels to let the indigenous yeasts begin the fermentation process slowly and naturally.